Red Book (album)

 Red Book is the seventh album from Scottish rock band Texas.
-It was released on 7 November 2005 and entered the UK Albums Chart at #16.
-It is named after the little red book that singer Sharleen Spiteri used to write the album songs.
+It was released on 7 November 2005 and is named after the little red book that singer Sharleen Spiteri used to write the album songs.
 The album yielded two UK Top Ten singles, "Getaway" and "Sleep" and the UK Top 20 single, "Can't Resist".
 Four of the album's tracks were co-written with Brian Higgins of Xenomania — "Can't Resist", "Cry", "Get Down Tonight" and "Bad Weather".

+It peaked within the top ten of the national albums charts in their native Scotland, as well as in France and Switzerland.
 Red Book was the group's last studio album before their hiatus which they embarked on after the Red Book tour.
 Lead singer Spiteri would go on to release her debut solo album, Melody in 2008.

+Background

+The bands previous album, Careful What You Wish For (2003), was considered somewhat of a disappointment commercially.
+Whilst it charted strongly across European albums charts, and achieved Gold certifications in both Switzerland and the United Kingdom, it failed to match the success of the bands previous studio albums White on Blonde (1997) and The Hush.
+In 2000, the band released their first compilation album, The Greatest Hits, which went onto sell over four million copies internationally.
+Following the release of "I'll See It Through" as the second single from Careful What You Wish For, record label Mercury Records decided not to release a third single from the album due to its lack of success, only reaching number forty in the United Kingdom, thus, the band began work on their next album.

+Red Book was credited as returning the band "with what amounts to a near-perfect blend of their strongest effort", with PopMatters suggesting that "Red Book contains both the hits and heart-felt songwriting that defines their sophisticated adult-pop".
+The album was described as "a pretty pastel solvent to Careful What You Wish For", further described as being "far from a disaster".
+Described as "another stylishly coiffed transitional offering", Texas would begin a hiatus following the release of the album, as it had been suggested by critics that "the group had exhausted themselves" with the release of Red Book.